purvak-simform/DesignPattern-poc/Interactor.md

 The `call` method of the Interactor returns a context object.
 You can use `result.success?` to check if the interaction was successful, and access the result using `result.user`.

+## Kinds of Interactors
+  There are two kinds of interactor basic interactors and organizers.
+  For details check gem documentation.

 ## References:
 1. https://www.fullstacklabs.co/blog/ruby-on-rails-business-logic-interactors
 2. https://medium.com/@lucaspolonuer/ruby-on-rails-boost-your-software-design-skills-with-interactors-e07f1f9a711e